 Don't panic!
-What's done is done but now; it's important to set things right before the remaining months resemble a budgeting nightmare.
+What's done is done but now, it's important to set things right before the remaining months resemble a budgeting nightmare.
 Here are some tips to dealing with the aftermath of Raya overspending.

 Get All the Numbers Together

-Once you’ve got the numbers; you can plan your course of action.
-Is your problem mainly credit cards, cash flow or a combination of both?
-Perhaps you really went all out for the festivities and your problem lies in everything from credit cards, personal loans to whittled bank accounts.Why is this important?
+Once you’ve got the numbers, you can plan your course of action.
+Is your problem mainly with your credit cards, cash flow, or is it a combination of both?
+Perhaps you really went all out for the festivities and your problem lies in everything from credit cards and personal loans to whittled bank accounts.Why is this important?
 Well, knowing where the problem lies is the first step to fixing it.

 For Credit Card Debt: Get a Balance Transfer

 One way to get around this is by turning it all into one easy payment and saving on interest by getting a balance transfer.
 Balance transfers usually offer super low to sometimes zero percent interest rates for a fixed number of months.
 Not only do you save on interest; you can combine all card balances and have yourself only one repayment to make a month.

 For Cash Flow Issues: A Quick Loan

-If you are turning to a loan to solve cash flow problems; we ask you exercise caution.
+If you are turning to a loan to solve cash flow problems, we ask that you exercise caution.
 Make sure the situation cannot be solved by simply tightening your belt for a few weeks.
 When you've decided that you really cannot survive on the amount in your bank, a fast approval loan may help.

 When taking such a loan, do remember that interest rates are higher on fast approval loans.
 As such, try to take as small an amount as possible and for the shortest duration that you think you can manage.
 For example, AEON ICASH Personal Financing can help you with personal financing for an amount as low as RM6,000 over 6 months – which is really all you need to plug the gap until you're flushed again.

 Again, we remind you to exercise caution with this bit of advice.
 It is meant to offer you emergency cash – not a second celebration.